Native American tribes in Virginia: 18th century

-In August 1780, having lost ground to the British army in South Carolina fighting, the Catawba Nation fled their reservation and took temporary refuge in an unknown hiding spot in Virginia.
-They may have occupied the mountainous region around Catawba, Virginia in Roanoke County, which had not been settled by European Americans.
-They remained there in safety around nine months, until American general Nathanael Greene led them to South Carolina, after the British were pushed out of that region near the end of the Revolution.
+In August 1780, having lost ground to the British army in South Carolina fighting, the Catawba Nation fled their reservation and temporarily hid in an unknown spot in Virginia.
+They may have occupied the mountainous region around Catawba, Virginia, in Roanoke County, which had not been yet settled by European Americans.
+They remained there in safety around nine months, until American general Nathanael Greene led them to South Carolina, after the British were pushed out of that region near the end of the revolution.

-In the summer of 1786, after the United States had gained independence from Great Britain, a Cherokee hunting party fought a pitched two-day battle with a Shawnee one at the headwaters of the Clinch in present-day Wise County, Virginia.
-It was a victory for the Cherokee although losses were heavy on both sides.
+In the summer of 1786, after the United States had gained independence from Great Britain, a Cherokee hunting party fought a pitched two-day battle with a Shawnee one at the headwaters of the Clinch River in present-day Wise County, Virginia.
+Cherokee prevailed, although losses were heavy on both sides.
 This was the last battle between these tribes within the present limits of Virginia.

 Throughout the 18th century, several tribes in Virginia lost their reservation lands.
 Shortly after 1700, the Rappahannock tribe lost its reservation; the Chickahominy tribe lost theirs in 1718, and the Nansemond tribe sold theirs in 1792 after the American Revolution.
-After losing their reservations, these tribes faded from the public record.
 Some of their landless members intermarried with other ethnic groups and became assimilated.
 Others maintained ethnic and cultural identification despite intermarriage.
-In their matrilineal kinship systems, children of Indian mothers were considered born into her clan and family, and Indian regardless of their fathers.
+In their matrilineal kinship systems, a child of an Indian mother was born into her clan and family and considered Indian regardless of their fathers.
 By the 1790s, most of the surviving Powhatan tribes had converted to Christianity, and spoke only English.

 19th century

-During this period, ethnic Europeans continued to push the Virginia Indians off the remaining reservations and end their status as tribes.
+During this period, European Americans continued to push the Virginia Indians off the remaining reservations and sought to end their status as tribes.
 By 1850, one of the reservations was sold to the whites, and another reservation was officially divided by 1878.
 Many Virginia Indian families held onto their individual lands into the 20th century.
 The only two tribes to resist the pressure and hold onto their communal reservations were the Pamunkey and Mattaponi tribes.
 These two tribes still maintain their reservations today.

-After the Civil War, the reservation tribes began to reclaim their cultural identities.
-They asserted their identity in the Commonwealth of Virginia.
-They wanted to demonstrate that the Powhatan Indian descendants had maintained their cultural identity and were proud of their heritage.
+After the American Civil War, the reservation tribes began to reclaim and assert their cultural identities.
 This was particularly important after the emancipation of slaves.
 The colonists and many white Virginians assumed that the many Indians of mixed race were no longer culturally Indian.
 But, they absorbed people of other ethnicities; especially if the mother was Indian, the children were considered to be members of her clan and tribe.